-The Dual Enrollment Program, run in conjunction with Louisiana Tech University, Northwestern State University and the University of Louisiana-Lafayette, allows students to earn college credit while taking courses at Teurlings Catholic.
+The Dual Enrollment Program, run in conjunction with Louisiana Tech University, Northwestern State University and Louisiana State University, allows students to earn college credit while taking courses at Teurlings Catholic.
 Dual Enrollment courses are considered to be honors courses at Teurlings Catholic High School and count as such in determining honor graduate status.
 DE courses taught by on campus instructors are currently offered in English III, English IV, American History, World History, French II, Biology II (for non-majors), College Algebra, and College Trigonometry.
 Online courses offered during regular class hours may include Communications, Computer Science, Criminal Justice, Fine Arts Survey, Food and Nutrition, Geography, Psychology, Sociology, and Spanish III.

 Seniors - no less than 2.75